frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/rosify-python-scripts.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/shared/ros/echo-pythonpath.png)

 You can do in manually every time, or package specify, but we will focus on a global solution since you may want to skip this step in future occasions.

+## Import adatools path

 Check the path of your desired library, for example **adatools**.
 Browse to the folder location, open a new terminal, type `pwd`, note the directory.
 For my case: